 If you have a loved one who died in a construction zone accident, you and your family may have the right to file a wrongful death claim and recover compensation to assist in healing and supporting your family.

 The complexity of work zone accidents makes filing a claim on your own very challenging, especially when it’s a government agency that’s responsible.
 Insurance and government agencies will attempt to place the responsibility on your shoulders to avoid legal liability, and when you’ve just suffered a severe injury, the last thing you need is to worry about legal deadlines – but when filing a claim against a government agency, you have very limited time.
 Our attorneys at Aghabegian & Associates, PC, take the burden off your hands, working diligently to recover the maximum in compensation while giving you the peace and freedom to focus on your health and recovery.

 Our team at Aghabegian & Associates, PC, takes on cases with a personal dedication and passion for protecting the rights of our clients.
-We have over 30 years in practice and offer legal services in several languages including English, Farsi, and Spanish, and we have recovered over $125 million in compensation for the people we serve.
+We offer legal services in several languages including English, Farsi, and Spanish, and we have recovered over $125 million in compensation for the people we serve.
 We have the knowledge and over 40 years of combined experience to take your case through trial, and we don’t back down from a fight.
 All our personal injury cases are taken on a contingency fee basis, and you owe us no legal fees unless we recover compensation for you through settlement or jury verdict.
 Let us help you today by scheduling a free consultation at (818) 507-4311.

 - What Are The Laws Regarding Work Zones In California?